-8 Quick Reads for Elementary Students About Gratitude
+8 Books About Gratitude for Elementary Students

 Sylvester and the Magic Pebble

-This simple, impactful story teaches children to appreciate what they have.
+This simple, impactful story teaches children to show appreciation for what they have.
 It begins when Sylvester the donkey discovers a magic pebble that grants his every wish, but soon after he is confronted by a lion.
 In a panic, Sylvester wishes to be a rock to escape the danger, but being that he can no longer hold the pebble while he is a rock, he must remain a rock until he is switched back into a donkey by outside forces.

 The Giving Tree